ctm/mb2-doc/README.md

 In theory, mb2 runs 24x7, but I'm not yet paying attention to what goes on there (nor do I have a crash monitor installed).
-I do most of my play-testing on my development machine, but I'd be happy to play with others on devctm.com anytime I'm available.
+I do most of my play-testing on my development machine, but I'd be more than happy to play with others on devctm.com anytime I'm available.

-After the UI is a little better (it'll still be horrible!), I'll schedule some tournaments.
-Once I add a database to persist info, I'll _probably_ introduce payout structures for tournaments, and add ring games with a rake and allow people to be the house as long as they're willing to hang out at their table and help people explore mb2.
+After the db is in place (even with the horrible interface!), I'll schedule some tournaments and do other things to encourage people to play test.
+Most likely I'll introduce payout structures for tournaments, and add ring games with a rake and allow people to be the house as long as they're willing to hang out at their table and help people explore mb2.

 In the meantime, if you want to help out by play-testing, you can do so on your own, it's just that you need at least two participants.